-You get on-screen workouts as well, powered by Fitstar and taking you through sessions one exercise at a time.
+You get on-screen workouts on the Blaze as well, powered by Fitstar and taking you through sessions one exercise at a time.
 However, it doesn't count reps or feature any difficulty progression, so it's hardly a game-changing feature.
 Look to Moov Now for the best offering of guided workouts.

 There's an abundance of third-party data support here as well, so you can feed data from the likes of Strava, Endomondo and Weight Watchers into the Fitbit companion app if you don't want to give up data from your existing health and fitness apps.

 Much like the Blaze, the Watch 2 has an accelerometer, gyro sensor and a heart rate monitor that uses flashing green LED lights to detect changes in blood volume.
 It's a very similar to the way Fitbit's monitor works.
 Unlike the Blaze, you do get built-in GPS, so you can run or cycle without your phone.
 Now that it's waterproof as well, you can go swimming with it and it'll record a host of useful swim metrics.
 While the Apple Watch does have built-in GPS, it doesn't, or can't, track your elevation.
 So while the GPS-less Blaze can track how many flights of stairs you climb, the Apple Watch can't.
 And oh, if you're into weights, the Blaze has you covered while the Apple Watch doesn't.
 In watchOS, you'll have to enter weight lifting into the nebulous "other" workout option.

 Apple's Activity app is the focal point for activity tracking, providing a snapshot of your day and giving you a nudge when you're lagging behind the trio of targets for calories, active minutes and standing time.
 A step count is available on the wrist, but the rest are worked out automatically, and will be downgraded if you repeatedly fail to hit your target.
-At the moment, there's no sleep tracking but here's hoping it gets added in a software update soon.
+At the moment, there's no sleep tracking, and there's no word about it in watchOS 4, so here's hoping it's in watchOS 5 or Series 3.
 Meanwhile, the Blaze's recent software update has added Sleep Stages, allowing you to see how long you spend in light, deep and REM sleep via the companion app.